 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the S Typ 006 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the S Typ 006 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the S Typ 006 was succeeded by the Leica S Typ 007.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica S Typ 006 Manual (free pdf) or the online Nikon D850 Manual.